 Hayden Island Benefits:

-The light strings would effectively create a “fence”, discouraging people from climbing upon the riprap.
 The light sculpture would barely be seen by Hayden Island residents, although they could view it when near the river bank edge.
+It could promote Hayden Island hotels and businesses but it’s primary benefit may be to encourage mutual self interest and cooperation between Washington and Oregon through engagement.

-The waterproof LEDs would be draped over a series of 12 ft poles, near the waterline.
+The waterproof LEDs could be draped over a series of 12 ft poles, near the waterline.
 It could extend some 50-100 feet, near the river’s edge.
+Alternately, a series of 4x4s could be laid along the 45 degree slant of the river bank.
+Each 4×4 would have a number of translucent “quills” (for the LEDs).

 Some people will be vehemently opposed to the project.
 Finding a property or home owner willing to host the sculpture may be the least of the challenges.
 Approval by organizations like the Dept of State Lands, Corps of Engineers, Police and Fire, and others would be necessary.
 Funding would be another issue.